 Security screening procedures and arrival at the embassy

-All visitors to the U.S. Embassy must follow certain security procedures.
-Any visitor who declines to be screened by U.S. Embassy security personnel will be unable to enter the embassy.
-To avoid delaying your entry and that of those in line behind you, please bring only what is required for your interview.
-There are no storage facilities at the embassy for items other than cellphones, which may be stored in lockers at the embassy’s entrance.
-There are storage facilities at the main bus/train station in Stockholm (Centralstationen) or at the airport.
-Once you arrive at the embassy, please stand in the line for U.S. Citizens/Immigrant Visa Applicants.
-Once you pass through security, please proceed directly to window #7 in the consular waiting room.
+There are no storage facilities at the embassy for prohibited items.
+There are storage facilities at the main bus/train station in Stockholm (Centralstationen).
+Once you arrive at the embassy, stand in the line designated for U.S. Citizens/Immigrant Visa Applicants.
+Once you pass through security, proceed directly to window #7 in the consular waiting room.

-Accompanying persons
+Accompanying people

 Attorneys are not permitted to accompany clients into the waiting room or to their interview.
-Only the following persons may accompany a visa applicant to their interview:
+Only the following people may accompany a visa applicant to their interview:

 Immigrant visa fees

 If you have not paid all required fees to either the National Visa Center or via the appointment website, please be prepared to pay these fees on the day of your interview.
 We only accept credit cards.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
-A complete list of fees can be found at Travel.state.gov..
+A complete list of fees can be found at Travel.state.gov.

 Do not make travel plans outside of consular district

-If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-We will return your passport to you later via courier services only.
-Residents of Denmark and Norway should check with their border control to confirm they can re-enter the country by showing ID other than a passport.
-If you need your passport back the same day as your interview, you will need to return the passport to our office later in order for us to finalize your application.
+Residents of Denmark, Estonia, Finland, Latvia, Lithuania, and Norway should check with their border control authorities and airlines to confirm they can re-enter the country by showing ID other than a passport.
+If you need your passport back on the day of your interview, you will need to return the passport to our office using the courier services for us to finalize your application.

-A consular officer can make a decision on a visa application only after reviewing the formal application and interviewing the applicant.
+A consular officer can decide on a visa application only after reviewing the formal application and interviewing the applicant.
 There is no guarantee that you will receive a visa.
-Do not sell your house, car or property, resign from your job or make non-refundable flight or other travel arrangements until you have received your immigrant visa.
+Do not quit your job, sell your property, or make non-refundable travel arrangements until you have received your immigrant visa.

 If more information is needed